ivanenkomaksym/mindmaps/maps/arch.md

 ## Transactions

-- 2PC Two-Phase Commits: a voting phase and a commit phase
+- 2PC Two-Phase Commits: a voting phase and a commit phase.
+Ensure all nodes in a distributed system either commit or roll back a transaction.
+  - Preparation Phase
+  - Commit Phase
 - Sagas
   - Long lived transactions (LLTs): break down these LLTs into a sequence of transactions
   - Orchestration pattern uses an orchestrator (sometimes called a mediator).